porteristhechampion/AI-Tattoo-Guide/ProjectPlan.md

 4. add in project checkpoints/milestones and tasks to achieve them
 5. I started a few of these below as examples

-### Week 4 - Class topic is Hibernate
-#### This week my focus is the Find Trails by Name user story
+#### User AI input, view user stories

-- [ ] First cut at database design
+- [X] First cut at database design
 - [ ] Create the dev version of the database
+- [ ] Create a class to connect to api
 - [ ] Create a class to perform CRUD
 - [ ] Create the config files for the DB connection info (dev and test)
 - [ ] Create a test version of the database for unit testing
-- [ ] Create unit tests for the TravelDao
+- [ ] Create unit tests for the TattooDao
 - [ ] Create a class for the DB connection business
-- [ ] Create JSP for saved suggestions
+- [ ] Create JSP for interacting with AI
-- [ ] Create JSP for suggestion results
+- [ ] Create JSP for given saved suggestion results
-- [ ] Create controller to route to travel suggestions jsp
+- [ ] Create controller to route to tattoo suggestions jsp
 - [ ] Create controller to manage the work of getting suggestions
 - [ ] Update weekly reflection